chinadd/chinadd.github.io/sfsce.md

 ### Contributions

- - Manage and provision data center through Infrastructure as Code (IaC) using HashiCorp tech stack (Terraform, Nomad, Consul, Vault, Packer) and AWS; Troubleshoot with ACL system reset and Nomad outage recovery; Carry out hotfix to enable service access by modifying inbound rules for ELB security group.
+ - Manage and provision data center through Infrastructure as Code (IaC) using HashiCorp tech stack (Terraform, Nomad, Consul, Vault, Packer) and AWS; Troubleshoot with ACL system reset and Nomad outage recovery; Carry out a hotfix to enable service access by modifying inbound rules for ELB security group.

- - Implement a feature by Terraform that enables least privileged access control for non-technical personel to access billing information accross multiple AWS environments.
-Create automated script that tag EC2 root device volume and bake into AMI image with Packer, to better
+ - Implement a feature by Terraform that enables the least privileged access control for non-technical personnel to access billing information across multiple AWS environments.
+Create an automated script that tags EC2 root device volume and bake into AMI image for EBS volume using HashiCorp Packer, to better track EBS usage and cost by Metadata tags.

 ### Technologies
  - Nomad